weiyuet/climate-visualisations/README.md

 # climate-visualisations

-A practice project following the excellent [Riffomonas Project.](https://www.youtube.com/c/RiffomonasProject)
+A practice project following the excellent [`Riffomonas Project`.](https://www.youtube.com/c/RiffomonasProject)

-Learned a lot for my own fun and practice mistakes.
+Followed along the videos; learned a lot for my own fun and practice mistakes.